Shinkei/javascriptInit/README.md

 ####Share Work In Progress
 The ability to share the progress of the application is very important to make demos and test features, even let the client interact with a previous version without the need of deployment, here are some alternatives:

+####Alternatives
 - localtunnel
 - ngrok
 - surge
 - now

+##Automation
+It is very important for the developers due to that there are many commands ans tools, so automating a process can save time and prevent errors.

+####Alternatives
+- Grunt
+- Gulp
+- npm

+npm script is a great choice, because you jave the power of javascript and all the packages from npm, to use them just add some scripts in the package.json file

+####NpmRunAll
+is a package that allows to run different commands at the same time in parallel